 - a 30-day cooling off period, following the purchase of an annuity

 - when the annuity is worth less than £10,000

 - if you can no longer work due to severe or terminal illness

 2. When can I take my State Pension?

-State Pensions work a little differently to workplace pensions and you can’t access them before your mid-sixties, regardless of how early you retire.
-By the end of 2018 the State Pension age for both men and women will be 65, rising to 66 by 2020 and 67 by 2028.
+State Pensions work a little differently to workplace pensions and you can’t claim an early state pension before your mid-sixties, regardless of how early you retire.

 To qualify for any State Pension you’ll need to have a National Insurance record of at least 10 years, rising to 35 years for the full State Pension.
 You can check your State Pension eligibility on the gov.uk website to find out what you’re entitled to.

 3. What are the benefits of retiring early?